warinee341-6/EmployeeManagement/README.md

-# EmployeeManagement with Restful API and Web Service
+# EmployeeManagement with Rest API and Web Service